athulya-anil/QueryMind/README.md

 **Live Demo:** https://querymind-ai.streamlit.app/

-An AI SQL agent that writes queries, detects errors, and **auto-corrects itself** using reflection loops.
+An intelligent SQL agent that **writes, executes, and self-corrects** database queries in real-time.
+Built for data analysts, business users, and anyone who needs to query databases without writing SQL.

 ---

 ## What It Does

+### 1. **Self-Correcting Intelligence**
+Unlike traditional SQL generators, QueryMind **reflects on its own output** and automatically fixes errors:

 1. **Converts natural language → SQL** using Groq's LLaMA 3.3 70B
 2. **Executes the query** against SQLite